Krill Oil vs Cod Liver Oil – Which Fish Oil Is Better?

 - If omega-3 is more important the krill oil provides more.

-- If Vitamins A and D are more important, the cod liver oil may be a better choice.
+- If Vitamins A and D are more important, the cod liver oil may provide more benefits for you.

 - Don’t take krill oil and cod liver oil supplements together.

-- Take cod liver or krill oil with food to aid digestion and absorption of the oil.
+- Take either one with food to aid digestion and absorption.

 - Never discontinue medication for a fish oil supplement without conferring with a physician first.

-The omega-3 fatty acids provided by krill oil and cod liver oil help provide the many benefits listed below.
+The omega-3 fatty acids help provide the many benefits listed below including heart disease.
 Fatty acids are not made by the body which is why many medical professionals and nutritionists recommend adding omega-3 sources to the diet.

 Sources of omega-3 fatty acids include: